 Mansfield Park illustrated by Darya Shnykina

-"Looking back I can say that winning the BIC has changed my life in many ways.
+"Looking back I can say that winning the Book Illustration Competition has changed my life in many ways.
 It gave me a great professional start and it also brought into my life more wonderful people and amazing opportunities than I could have imagined."

 War Horse illustrated by Alan Marks